baquies-since1995/OED-Expanded/x-campaign-material.md

 **Capital**: Much like a city, but larger, and likely the center of power (political or mercantile) for a region.

 **Max Pop**: This is the maximum number of people found in the community proper.
-You can presume that 20% of this number are in a condition to take up arms as zero level NPCs when needed, with another 10% qualifying as Light Infantry
+You can presume that 20% of this number are in a condition to take up arms as zero level NPCs when needed, with another 10% qualifying as Light Infantry.

 **Market Cap**: Items below this price can be readily found for sale in the community.
 Above this level assume there is a base 10% chance and/or 1d6 weeks to procure.

 **No. of Hirelings**: This is the number of available hirelings per season in the area.

 **NPC level**: This is the highest level of NPCs one is likely to encounter.
-Folks above this level may be present, but they are special individuals, like adventurers or authority figures for example.
+Folks above this level may be present, but they are special individuals, like adventurers or authority figures, for example.

 **Sphere of Influence**: How much of the surrounding land the settlement is able to keep peaceful and under control, expressed in 6 miles hexes (see below).
 The populations of these areas are generally safe from monsters and attacks (random encounters).